PrincetonUniversity/Iseult/README.md

 UPDATES:
 -------
+July 2024: Ported to Python 3.11, see environment.yml for details on all dependencies.
+Added support for Tristan v2 data.

 May 8th 2019: Ported code to python 3.7.x & Matplotlib 3.0.x There may be a few bugs here and there, but I think it is working.